VPR's Year-End Giving Guide

-Most likely you are familiar with the general ways to support VPR - during membership drives or annual membership renewals - but there are also a number of other unique ways to support VPR:
+In addition to the traditional ways to support VPR and Vermont PBS - during membership drives or through your annual membership renewal - we want to highlight a number of other ways to support our public service mission:

-As 2018 comes to an end, you may want to consider using the Charitable IRA Rollover option to make a gift to Vermont Public Radio.
-If you are 70½ years old or older, you can make a donation of up to $100,000 directly from your individual retirement accounts (IRAs) without first having to recognize the distribution as income.
+As 2021 comes to an end, you may want to consider using the Charitable IRA Rollover option to make a gift to VPR.
+If you are 70½ years old or older, you can make a donation of up to $100,000 directly from your individual retirement accounts without first having to recognize the distribution as income.
 The IRA charitable rollover is very popular with taxpayers and beneficial to charities.
 It’s a unique way to support VPR's mission as an essential and trusted independent voice for news, information, music and cultural exploration for the people of our region.
 Learn more about making a gift through your IRA here.

-If you have any questions about these unique ways to support VPR, please contact Brendan Kinney, Vice President of Development & Marketing, 800-639-2192 ext.
-189, or email@example.com.
+If you have any questions about these unique ways to support VPR and Vermont PBS, please contact Leanne Klyza Linck at 800-639-2192 or email@example.com.